pavoltravnik/maxims-of-law/maxims-of-law.md

 Legatos violare contra jus gentium est. It is contrary to the law of nations to violate the rights of ambassadors.

-Legatum morte testatoris tantum confirmatur, sicut donatio inter vivos traditione sol .
+Legatum morte testatoris tantum confirmatur, sicut donatio inter vivos traditione sola.
 A legacy is confirmed by the death of the testator, in the same manner as a gift from a living person is by delivery alone.
 Dyer, 143.

 Leges posteriores priores contrarias abrogant.
 Subsequent laws repeal those before enacted to the contrary.
 2 Rol.
 R. 410; 11 Co.
 626, 630.